ssciwr/sustainable_development_course/unit4/STEPS.md

 Import your repo into readthedocs to have it publicly hosted.

 ## Use GitHub pages
-Use GitHub pages to host your documentation
+Use GitHub pages to host your documentation.